TanishSharma05/Projects/fpga-neuralnetwork/README.md

 The design is FPGA-agnostic and can be deployed to platforms such as Xilinx or Intel FPGAs.
 It relies only on:
 - Standard FPGA primitives (BRAM, DSP slices).
-- A single top-level wrapper (`top_level.sv`) that integrates all functional modules.
+- A single top-level wrapper (`top_module.sv`) that integrates all functional modules.
 - LED I/O for classification results.

 ---